Nicotine Overdose: Symptoms, Treatment, And Risk Of Death

 - Loss of control over muscle movements or reflexes

-How Nicotine Overdose Affects Your Body/Brain
+How Nicotine Overdose Affects The Body And Brain

 Nicotine possesses mind-altering properties.
 This is by the virtue of its ability to change the levels of brain chemicals.
 Being an oil-soluble substance, it reaches the brain rapidly after eating or smoking.

 The chemical exerts its effects by mimicking the activities of a brain chemical.
 Scientists call it acetylcholine (ACh).
 This is after it reaches the brain.
 ACh is an important functional component of the nervous system.
 It has a widespread role in muscle movement, breathing, heartbeat, memory, and learning.

 Additionally, it boosts the level of another mood-enhancing brain chemical.
 They call it dopamine.
 Having high levels of dopamine in the brain gives the the feelings of pleasure and reward.
 This is the reason why quitting smoking is such a tough task.

 When a person overdoses, the first set of symptoms is mainly excitatory in nature.
 However, within some hours, the nicotine binding sites in the brain will become full.
 After this excitation plunges, the symptoms of depression begin to manifest.

 How Much Nicotine Does It Take To Overdose?

 The dosage a person needs for nicotine overdose is way higher than what is possible to get by smoking or chewing tobacco.
 Thus, it is quite unlikely that smoking or chewing can turn fatal.
 This is even when trying to overdo it.